 And the threat is growing.
 Across the country, municipalities report a more than 300 percent rise in fireworks complaints in the months of May and June.

 While you can’t stop people from shooting off fireworks, you can take steps to better inform them of the dangers.
-A strong component that enables this is your emergency notification system.
-Together with a supporting presence across all your media and channels, your mass notification system can keep citizens safe and well-informed.
+A strong component that enables this is a critical communications product.
+Together with a supporting presence across all your media and channels, critical communications can keep citizens safe and well-informed.

 Here are some topics you might use to increase awareness of fireworks safety during wildfire season: